damonlynch/showinfilemanager/README.md

 command line arguments.
 Moreover, the user's default file manager can sometimes be incorrectly set to nonsensical values, such as an AppImage or Flatpak of a random application.

-Currently, macOS is not supported by this module.
-Fixes are welcome!

 ## Supported File Managers